pace-neutrons/Horace/documentation/user_docs/docs/manual/Plotting.rst

 ploc (plot line over current)
 =============================

-Overplot a line in the current figure, regardless of type (i.e. can plot a 1d curve on top of a 2d dataset, such as when plotting a dispersion relation over a 2d Q-E slice).
+Overplot a line in the current figure, regardless of type (i.e. can plot a 1d curve on top of a 2d dataset, such as when plotting a dispersion relation over a 2d **Q**-E slice).

 ::